About

 My father had hung up a map of the world glued on a piece of wood that acted as a headboard for my twin-sized bed.
 I’d go to sleep at night staring at South America and Africa (I wasn’t tall enough to reach the Northern Hemisphere unless I sat up in bed).
 The map was from the 80ies which meant Germany was not unified yet and the USSR was still a thing.
 So was Yugoslavia.
 I got my love for geography, travel, planes, and exploration from these maps.
 And, when I was 8, my entire family moved across the ocean to the American Midwest.
 That was the beginning of an epic adventure that is still being written.

 Soon, I was off to university.
 I majored in engineering with a specialization in Computer Science / Information Systems.
 While at university, I wrote for the university newspaper, joined the film club, and developed websites for fun (I wrote my own PHP CMS before I knew WordPress existed).
-That led me to a six-month internship, a Portuguese blog startup, blog.com.
-After I graduated, I successfully applied for BT’s graduate scheme and soon joined a merry band of security researchers at the main R&D campus in East Anglia, an hour North-East of London.
+That led me to a six-month internship, at a Portuguese blog startup, blog.com.
+After I graduated, I successfully applied for BT’s graduate scheme and soon joined a merry band of security researchers at the main R&D campus in East Anglia, an hour northeast of London.
 We focused on service-oriented architectures (later APIs), identity management, federation, and access control.
-I took part in two massive EU-funded multi-million dollar projects, wrote a lot of papers, and contributed to a couple books on security.
-I had the privilege in the process of meeting and working with top talent in the security industry (the likes of Bruce Schneier, Mark O’Neill, and Babak Sadighi).
+I participated in two massive EU-funded multi-million dollar projects, wrote a lot of papers (Google Scholar), and contributed to a couple of books on security.
+I had the privilege of meeting and working with top talent in the security industry (the likes of Bruce Schneier, Mark O’Neill, and Babak Sadighi).

-And that brings us to today.
-A Chicagoan by adoption (I love deep dish and the Sox) with one foot in dev (I spend a lot of time lurking in the dark corners of Stackoverflow), one foot in product management (the outbound part, talking to our growing customer base), one foot in solutions engineering / project management helping our customers implement fine-grained authorization, and one foot giving back to the identity community by contributing to standards (mainly XACML and ALFA) and helping found IDPro.
+I crossed the ocean in 2015 to set roots in the Windy City.
+A Chicagoan by adoption (I love deep dish and the White Sox) with one foot in dev (I spend a lot of time lurking in the dark corners of Stackoverflow), one foot in product management (the outbound part, talking to our growing customer base), one foot in solutions engineering / project management helping our customers implement fine-grained authorization, and one foot giving back to the identity community by contributing to standards (mainly XACML and ALFA) and helping found IDPro.
 Yes, that’s 4 feet.
 A lot of socks.

 Thanks for reading.
-You can find me on LinkedIn and StackOverflow.
+You can find me on Crunchbase, LinkedIn, and StackOverflow.